Harmonic balls in Liouville quantum gravity: Introduction

 \subsection{Acknowledgments}

-A.B. thanks Charlie Smart and Bill Cooperman for useful discussions.
+We thank the anonymous referees for helpful comments.
+We also thank Charlie Smart and Bill Cooperman for useful discussions.
 A.B. was partially supported by NSF grant DMS-2202940 and a Stevanovich fellowship.
 E.G. was partially supported by a Clay research fellowship.